Chortkiv: History

 The first historical mention of Chortkiv dates to 1522, when Polish King Sigismund I the Old granted an ownership order for Jerzy Czortkowski over the town and allowed him to name it after himself—Czortków.
-The small community, numbering at 50 families, were almost all massacred during the Chmielnicki Uprisings of 1648–9.
+The small community, numbering at 50 families, were almost all massacred during the Khmelnytsky Uprising of 1648–9.
 Jewish leadership opposed the resettlement of Jews in Chortkiv until 1705.
 During that time, the town was also granted Magdeburg rights.
 However, Chortkiv would later decline in the second half of the 17th century during Ottoman Expansion of central Europe.
 The town was taken over by Ottoman Empire, whose rule lasted 27 years.
 It was part of the short-lived Turkish Podolia Eyalet, which lasted from 1672 to 1699.
 During this period, it was nahiya centre in Yazlofça sanjak as Çortkuv (Spelled as Chortkoov in Turkish).
 After First Partition of Poland Chortkiv came under Austro-Hungarian rule which lasted from 1772 to 1918, during the time of which it was the center of the Chortkiv Bezirk except brief Russian rule between 1809 and 1815 as part of Tarnopol Governorate.
 On June 8, 1919 the Ukrainian Galician Army broke for couple months through the Polish front at Chortkiv and began the Chortkiv offensive.
 Soon afterwards, the town was seized by the Poles.
 It was ceded to sovereign Poland in the Peace Treaty of Riga between Poland, Soviet Russia (acting also on behalf of Soviet Belarus) and Soviet Ukraine, and remained part of the Tarnopol Voivodeship of the Second Polish Republic until the Soviet invasion of Poland in September 1939.

-In 1931, the town had 19,037 inhabitants, 10504 were Polish Roman Catholics, 4860 were Ukrainian and Polish Jews, and 3633 were Ukrainian.
+In 1931, the town had 19,000 inhabitants, 46.4 percent of whom were Polish Roman Catholics, 30 percent of whom were Ukrainian and Polish Jews, and 22.8 percent of whom were Ukrainian Greek Catholics.

 Chortkiv was an important garrison of the Polish Border Defence Corps Brigade "Podole", whose commandant from 1935 to 1938 was General Stefan Rowecki.
 Furthermore, it was home to the 36th Reserve Infantry Division.